commercionetwork/commercionetwork/docs/app_developers/README.md

 ## The Developers Guide (Printed Book)
 For the developers that love reading things on the good old printed book we have published a beautifully designed visual guide.
+Any purchase will directly contribute to our Open Source effort

 * Available on Amazon and Kindle (soon)

 ## The Commercio.app
 The Commercio Blockchain Challenge App.
 Learn, take the Quiz and Try the Code.
-Serious developers only 😉 If you feel confident with the material you can take The Blockchain Challenge and EARN €500 in Commercio Cash Credits.
+Serious developers only 😉 If you complete The Blockchain Challenge your company can join our Consortiunm as CERTIFIED DEVELOPER and you can and EARN €500 in Commercio Cash Credits.

 * Apple iOS App (soon)
 * Google Android App (soon)

 ### How It Works

-* DONLOAD THE APP and register providing your data and your company affiliation; you will be able to operate with FREE TOKENS on the [testnet.Commercio.netork](https://testnet.Commercio.netork)
+* DOWNLOAD THE APP Register providing your contacts and your company affiliation; you will be able to operate with FREE TESTNET TOKENS on the [testnet.Commercio.netork](https://testnet.Commercio.netork)

-* LEARN, QUIZ and TRY Find a Commercio.network Blockchain Developer primer with Copy Paste code examples to create your own App
+* LEARN, QUIZ and TRY  The pocket version of Developers Guide with Copy Paste code examples to create your own App

-* TAKE THE CHALLENGE If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) as Certified Developer and you will get €500 Cash Credits
+* TAKE THE CHALLENGE If you pass ALL the Quizzes, then your company will be able to Join our [consortium](https://commercioconsortium.org) as Certified Developer and you will EARN €500 in Commercio Cash Credits.

 ## Our SDKs

-As a reference here all the Open source libraries and SDK.
+As a reference here uou can find all the Open source libraries and SDKs.

 |  | Dart/Flutter | Kotlin/Java | C#/Dot.net | GoLang | C++ | Phyton | Rust |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |